-What all this means is that sealing up a house against flying squirrels is much more difficult that sealing out gray squirrels.
+What all this means is that sealing up a house to prevent flying squirrels from getting in is much more difficult that sealing out gray squirrels.
 Making a house flying squirrel-proof is more similar to a bat-proofing job.
 That means it requires a very skilled, knowledgeable technician with just enough of a tendency toward OCD to find and seal even the tiniest cracks, holes, and other entry points.

 Flying squirrel control also requires specialized equipment, most of it of the elevation sort, such as ladders, scaffolding, and cherry pickers.
 This is one of the reasons why DIY flying squirrel control almost never works.
-Without the ability to safely inspect and seal every part of a home, a flying squirrel exclusion job is almost certainly doomed to fail.
+Without the ability to safely inspect and seal every part of a home to keep flying squirrels out, a flying squirrel exclusion job is almost certainly doomed to fail.

 By the way: There's no such thing as a "flying squirrel exterminator."
 Flying squirrels are classified as "nuisance animals," not "pests," and it is illegal to set poison or lethal traps for flying squirrels.
-They must be humanely removed and sealed out of a home, not killed.
+They must be humanely removed and relocated, not killed.
 Anyone who offers to set poisons or lethal traps for flying squirrels is breaking both federal and Georgia law.

 Here are some pictures of flying squirrel removal jobs we've done in the Athens area.

-Rid-A-Critter has the tools and personnel to handle any flying squirrel control job, so please call us today.
+Rid-A-Critter has the tools and personnel to keep flying squirrels out of any home or business, so please call us today.